My Khe Beach, Da Nang: From My An to Son Tra

 Families and friends gather along the sand.
 Travellers descend from high-rise hotels and the promenade fills with walkers.
 In the central area, seafood restaurants glow under bright lights while hotel rooftops frame the skyline.
 The shoreline shifts from quiet to social, with conversations and music gradually overtaking the sound of the waves.

 Near My An, the evening feels more residential.
 Cafes and smaller bars gather a steady crowd rather than a surge.
 Conversations linger.
-The pace remains measured.
+People continue to drift between the beach and nearby streets, creating a slower pace that often extends well into the evening.

 Further north, approaching the Son Tra Peninsula, the skyline lowers and open sky replaces neon.
 The presence of the peninsula becomes more pronounced, a reminder that this urban shoreline eventually gives way to forested hills and rocky coves.

-From My An to the Son Tra Peninsula
+My Khe Beach Areas: From My An to Son Tra Peninsula

-Physically, My Khe remains consistent.
+Physically, this stretch of My Khe Beach remains consistent.
 Broad sand, gradual entry into the sea and a long coastal road running parallel behind it.
 Yet its character evolves as you move:

 When to Visit My Khe Beach

-If you want to experience My Khe fully, visit at different times of the day.
+If you want to experience My Khe Beach fully, visit at different times of the day.

 Early morning offers cooler air and a glimpse into the city's shared rituals.
 Late afternoon and evening bring social energy and softer light.
 Midday is best approached with shade and patience.